Political career of Fidel Castro: The Special Period (1991–2000)

 Castro's government decided to diversify its economy into biotechnology and tourism, the latter outstripping Cuba's sugar industry as its primary source of revenue in 1995.
 The arrival of thousands of Mexican and Spanish tourists led to increasing numbers of Cubans turning to prostitution; officially illegal, Castro refrained from cracking down on prostitution in Cuba, fearing a political backlash.
 Economic hardship led many Cubans to turn towards religion, both in the forms of Roman Catholicism and the syncretic faith of Santeria.
-Although he had long considered religious belief to be backward, Castro softened his approach to the Church and religious institutions He recognised the psychological comfort it could bring, and religious people were permitted for the first time to join the Communist Party.
-Although he viewed the Roman Catholic Church as a reactionary, pro-capitalist institution, Castro decided to organise a visit to Cuba by Pope John Paul II, which took place in January 1998; ultimately, it strengthened the position of both the Church in Cuba, and Castro's government.
+Although he had long considered religious belief to be backward, Castro softened his approach to the Roman Catholic Church and other religious institutions, recognising the psychological comfort of religion, and religious people were permitted for the first time to join the Communist Party.
+Although he viewed the Catholic Church as a reactionary, pro-capitalist institution, Castro decided to organise a visit to Cuba by Pope John Paul II, which took place in January 1998; ultimately, it strengthened the position of both the Church in Cuba, and Castro's government.

-In the early 1990s, Castro embraced environmentalism, campaigning against the waste of natural resources and global warming and accused the U.S. of being the world's primary polluter.
-His government's environmentalist policies would prove highly effective; by 2006, Cuba was the only nation in the world which met the WWF's definition of sustainable development, with an ecological footprint of less than 1.8 hectares per capita and a Human Development Index of over 0.8 for 2007.
+In the early 1990s, Castro embraced environmentalism, campaigning against the waste of natural resources and global warming, and accused the U.S. of being the world's primary polluter.
+His government's environmentalist policies would prove highly effective; by 2006, Cuba was the only nation in the world that met the WWF's definition of sustainable development, with an ecological footprint of less than 1.8 hectares per capita and a Human Development Index of over 0.8 for 2007.
 Similarly, Castro also became a proponent of the anti-globalisation movement.
 He criticized U.S. global hegemony and the control exerted by multinationals.
 Castro also maintained his devout anti-apartheid beliefs, and at the July 26 celebrations in 1991, Castro was joined onstage by the South African political activist Nelson Mandela, recently released from prison.
 Mandela would praise Cuba's involvement in battling South Africa in Angola and thanked Castro personally.
-He would later attend Mandela's inauguration as President of South Africa in 1994.
-In 2001 he attended the Conference Against Racism in South Africa at which he lectured on the global spread of racial stereotypes through U.S. film.
+He would later attend Mandela's inauguration as president of South Africa in 1994.
+In 2001, he attended the Conference Against Racism in South Africa at which he lectured on the global spread of racial stereotypes through U.S. film.